apache/cassandra-java-driver/manual/compression/README.md

 suggest that it offers better performance and compression ratios over Snappy.
 Both rely on third-party libraries, declared by the driver as *optional* dependencies.
-So if you use a build tool like Maven, you'll need to declare an explicit dependency to pull theappropriate library in your application's classpath.
+So if you use a build tool like Maven, you'll need to declare an explicit dependency to pull the appropriate library in your application's classpath.
 Then you configure compression at driver startup.

 ### LZ4